michaelhein39/BERTweet-MBTI/README.md

 # BERTweet-MBTI

-Training a BERTweet model with a neural network head to classify MBTI type of social media posts.
+Training a BERTweet model with a feedforward neural network head to classify MBTI type of social media posts.
 No pre-existing codebase was used in this repository, but libraries are used extensively.

 sub_eda